 Oil on special canvas preparation 24x27

-Fatima was a friend and lover who came like a temptress during a difficult personal time.
-And to honor the assignment I wanted to play with the temptress being as fluid as the sea, as dry as a dessert, as hot as fire, or a grayscale rag on a tray, in a room behind closed doors.
+Fatima was a friend and lover who came like a temptress during a difficult personal time, and to honor the assignment, I played with how the temptress affects all of its surroundings.

 Limited edition prints are available.